How to make The Raw Turkey Cake

 - Add details of plucked wing tips, stretches and the like by sticking on blobs and sausages of marzipan and tooling them with a blunt knife or Dresden tool if you have one.

 - Add a semi circular section of thinly rolled marzipan for the neck-flap and pinch it to make it look irregular.

-- Roll four balls of marzipan and smooth them onto the ends of the crispy treat legs to make the knuckle joints.
+- Roll four balls of marzipan or white modelling chocolate and smooth them onto the ends of the severed leg to make the knuckle joints.

 - Glaze your bird with syrup just before serving to keep it looking glossy.

 What you now should have is something like the following

 Now, make sure take a pictures of your turkey and add them into the comments section below so I can see them!